na-na-hi/renget/archive/ProdiAgy.md

 ```

 ##Base LoKr Prodigy .json:
-!!!First change the train_batch_size, gradient_accumulation_steps according to your available VRAM, multires_noise_discount based on your dataset  and keep_tokens, caption_dropout_rate according to your captions.
+!!! note First change the train_batch_size, gradient_accumulation_steps according to your available VRAM, multires_noise_discount based on your dataset  and keep_tokens, caption_dropout_rate according to your captions.
 Leave epochs as is and just close early or change to your desired total steps.
-!!!Everything else that you do not see in the .json is up to your taste and/or hardware.
+!!! note Everything else that you do not see in the .json is up to your taste and/or hardware.
 ```
 {
   "LoRA_type": "LyCORIS/LoKr",